2hdddg/zenway/README.md

 have two purposes.
 One, build on pull requests and two, build locally for different platforms.

+Docker based build scripts for different distributions are in project root.
+Each build script outputs to a corresponding build directory where the binary can be found.
+Runtime dependencies on host needs to be installed manually.

-Supported docker builds:
+Supported distributions:
 * Ubuntu-22.04.
+Use build script build-ubuntu-22.04.
-Use build script build-ubuntu-22.04 in project root.
+* Archlinux.
+Use build script build-arch.
-* ...

 ## Build on host
 These packages are needed to build locally (exact name and version might vary):